 America’s first major trade war occurred in 1930 when it imposed the Smoot-Hawley Tariff Act, which increased import tariffs from 40 to 59 percent.
 These tariffs were supposed to help farmers who had been negatively impacted by the Dust Bowl.
-America’s trading partners retaliated in kind and as global trade evaporated, much of the world’s shipping fleet was mothballed and orders for new ships canceled.
+America’s trading partners retaliated in kind and as global trade evaporated, much of the world’s shipping fleet was mothballed, and orders for new ships were canceled.
 Other major industries were affected — steel, fishing, farming, and manufacturing of all kinds.

 What is a tariff?

-A tariff is a tax imposed on exported or imported goods, and money collected by such tariffs are known as custom or exercise duties.
+A tariff is a tax imposed on exported or imported goods, and money collected by such tariffs is known as custom or exercise duties.
 Tariffs are mostly used by governments to safeguard domestic industries from cheap imports.
 Most economists argue that tariffs hinder free markets and divert more resources to local businesses.
 This causes a conflict of interest to erupt between trading nations.

 Countries in conflict

 The eruption of any trade war between countries affects the world supply chain, increases the cost of doing business, and negatively affects the world’s financial markets.
 In July this year, China and U.S. imposed trade tariffs.
 This was the culmination of a strong exchange of words between the two nations.

 The U.S. is prepared to impose an additional US$16 billion tariff on Chinese goods if Beijing retaliates.
 The EU has also announced that it is likely to retaliate with a US$300 million tariff if the U.S. imposes tariffs on cars manufactured in Europe.